thibaut-neoledge/azure-docs.fr-fr/includes/azure-toolkit-for-eclipse-prerequisites.md

 > * You can download and install the Azure SDK by using the [Web Platform Installer (WebPI)](http://go.microsoft.com/fwlink/?LinkID=252838).
 > * If you do not have the Azure SDK installed when you create your first Azure deployment project, you will be prompted to automatically download install the requisite version of the Azure SDK.
 >
-> Note that the Azure SDK is only required on Windows.
+> Note that the Azure SDK is required on Windows only.
 >
 >
 -->